Bipolar and Parenting: 4 Tips to Keep in Mind

 Try to keep everything simple.
 No need to cook lavish meals.
 Order take out.
 Prepare meals that are easy to make.

 No matter what age they are, find ways they can help.
 Food shopping can seem like a monumental task.
 Most of the time we have no desire to cook or eat.
 We are just not hungry.
 You might ask a friend or relative to pick up items at the store for you.

 These are ways that you can help your children by helping yourself.
-You will feel better, and they will feel better.
-Life won’t seem entirely out of control.
+You will feel better and they will feel better.
+Life will not seem entirely out of control.

 Sometimes we have to fake it until we make it.
 Our children do not expect perfection, but they need the best we have to offer at any given time, in sickness and in health.